The Great Silk Road Adventure: Xi'an to Istanbul

 Getting There

-If you would like us to send you a quote for the suggested tour flights or on any alternative flight that may suit you better, please let us know, noting that for our US clients, we will most likely refer you to one of our preferred partners.
-For this trip our suggested flights from the UK (subject to change) are shown below.
+For this tour we do not have our usual suggested group flights as the flight schedule to Xi'an (XIY) is becoming extremely unpredictable and we would like to give our clients the flexibility to respond to changes in airline schedules.
+If you would like us to send you a quote for flights that may suit you, please let us know - noting that for our US clients, we will most likely refer you to one of our preferred partners.

 If travelling from the finish of the tour to another European country you might also want to consider reducing your carbon footprint by travelling there by train.
 We are unfortunately not (yet) in a position to help you with the actual booking of the train tickets but lots of good information can be found here -www.seat61.com.